28th Philadelphia Film Festival, Day 7: A good daily 'Report'

 I guess I'm more annoying with my quiet crafting than I thought.

-During a screening yesterday I was doing my thing and this woman in the row in front of me kept looking back at me, obviously annoyed at the squeaking of yarn as I worked through some tough stitches.
-This Princess Fiona look alike à la Shrek kept starting at me with a harsh look to stop, never uttering a word.
+During a screening yesterday (day 7) I was doing my thing and a woman in the row in front of me kept looking back at me, obviously annoyed at the squeaking of yarn as I worked through some tight stitches.
+This Princess Fiona look alike à la "Shrek" kept starting at me with a harsh look to stop, never uttering a word.
 Finally, I had to return the staunch look back at her and I stopped my knitting as a courtesy.
+She didn't look back again.

 If that's the worst thing I have to deal with at the festival this year, I'll take it.